GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

                 body : JSON.stringify(events)
             });

-The Qi REST API provides many more types of data insertion calls beyond those demonstrated in this application.
+The Sds REST API provides many more types of data insertion calls beyond those demonstrated in this application.
 Go to the
-`Qi documentation<https://cloud.osisoft.com/documentation>`_ for more information on available REST API calls.
+`Sds documentation<https://cloud.osisoft.com/documentation>`_ for more information on available REST API calls.

 Retrieve Values from a Stream
 -----------------------------

-There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
+There are many methods in the Sds REST API allowing for the retrieval of events from a stream.
 The retrieval methods take string type start and end values; in our case, these are the start and end ordinal indices expressed as strings.
-The index values must capable of conversion to the type of the index assigned in the QiType.
+The index values must capable of conversion to the type of the index assigned in the SdsType.

 This sample implements only a few of the many available retrieval methods - getWindowValues, getRangeValues and getLastValue.